cbligaard/DeepTM/README.md

 After training, the model with the lowest validation loss was selected for runs with and without the CRF, and these models were tested on the test partition.

-### Scripts
+### Files in this repository
+#### Scripts for training and testing the model
-1. training.py
+1. training.py (maybe also as ipython notebook)
 1. model.py
+1. minibatches.py
+1. confidence_plot.py
+1. conf_matrix.py
-1. createMiniBatches.py
+1. plots.py
 1. crf.py
 1. marginal_probabilities.py
+1. testing_model.ipynb (Jupyter notebook file for recreating the main results of this study)

+#### Saved models (generated from selected training runs)
+1. XXX
+1. XXX